-on Conley (1999) standard errors that allow for arbitrary correlations in the spatial dimension and, in models with several time periods, the time dimension (see also Colella et al., 2019).
-We implement a Bartlett-type kernel with a 25 km cutoff in the spatial dimension in the baseline and consider different cutoffs in our sensitivity analysis.
+dimension in the baseline and consider different cutoffs in our sensitivity analysis.
 In models with several time periods, we use a 20 year cutoff in the time dimension.

 If agglomeration economies range beyond municipality borders (Rosenthal and Strange, 2020), the long-run effects of the arrival of refugees in a given municipality could spill over to neighboring municipalities-including those on the opposite side of the 1945-1949 border between the French and US occupation zones in South-West Germany.
 Outcomes in municipality m might therefore also depend on whether neighboring municipalities admitted refugees or restricted access during the 1945-1949 occupation period.
 We therefore add a wider measure of exposure to the arrival of refugees in the 1945-1949 US occupation zone in South-West Germany to the model in equation (1).
 The measure of wider exposure is based on the share of the 1939 population within a certain radius around municipality centers that lived on what would become the US side of the 1945-1949 occupation-zone border.
 We take the radius to be 10 km in the baseline and consider different radii in our sensitivity analysis.
 To construct the share, we first obtain all municipalities whose center is located within 10 km from the center of m.
 Then, we compute the sum of the population in 1939 in municipalities within the circle that would become part of the 1945-1949 US occupation zone and divide it by the total population within the circle.
-This yields the 1939 population share within a 10 km radius of m in what became the 1945-1949 US occupation zone.
-16 We use the 1939 population as this captures basic determinants of where refugees could potentially settle, but avoids endogeneity issues related to where refugees actually settled within the US and within the French occupation zones.17 The extended model specification is
+This yields the 1939 population share within a 10 km radius of m in what became the 1945-1949 US occupation zone.16 We use the 1939 population as this captures basic determinants of where refugees could potentially settle, but avoids endogeneity issues related to where refugees actually settled within the US and within the French occupation zones.17 The extended model specification is

-$$y_m = \alpha + \theta U Szone_m + \delta exp_m^{(10)} + f(\text{geo location}m) + X_m'\beta + \sum_i^S seg_m^i + \varepsilon_m.$$ (2)
+$$y_m = \alpha + \theta USzone_m + \delta exp_m^{(10)} + f(\text{geo location}m) + X'm \beta + \sum_i^S seg_m^i + \varepsilon_m.$$ (2)

 The main parameter of interest in equation (2) is δ , the effect of municipalities' wider exposure to the arrival of refugees in the 1945-1949 US occupation zone.
 If agglomeration economies range beyond municipality borders, higher levels of wider exposure to the arrival of refugees in the US occupation zone should result in higher levels of productivity, wages, income, and rents today.
-The measure of wider exposure to the arrival of refugees
+The measure of wider exposure to the arrival of refugees in the US occupation zone in equation (2), $exp_m^{(10)}$, is obtained by subtracting 0.5 from the 1939 population share within a 10 km radius of m in what became the 1945-1949 US